El-Greco/DDP-Course-Project/README.md

 # DDP-Course-Project

-This repository contains the code for our DDP Course Project.
-It also contains files for an RPres presentation illustrating the Shiny App developed for the project.
+Please find here the files for the Course Project.
+The project is asking us to submit a Shiny App that's hosted on an RStudio Server.
+The repository contains the code files plus a short presentation illustrating the submitted application.